 - They are a good source of B vitamins, minerals, and soluble fiber

-Which kind of oats should I use to make veggie burgers?
+Which kind of oats should I use to make these low FODMAP veggie burgers?

 You can either use quick oats like I did or regular rolled oats.
 Here are their main differences:

 - Quick oats are pre-cooked, dried and then rolled.
 They are thinner than rolled oats, giving the burgers a softer texture.
 They also cook fast, making them perfect for these quick veggie burgers.